 Our Services for Locating Missing Beneficiaries

 Blanchards offer a range of services to the legal sector.
-Locating missing Beneficiaries is our most requested service.
+Our most requested service is locating missing Beneficiaries.
 Whether in cases of Testacy or Intestacy, we can help.

 We provide a professional and efficient service to ensure that our clients are fully satisfied with the work that we do.
 In addition, Blanchards offer a wide range of expertise and strive to ensure that we consistently review and renew the research techniques that we use.
 We are not only adept at locating beneficiaries, but we have a wealth of knowledge on the Law of Intestacy.

-Please read our blog post, Solicitors You Need Us! to learn more about our beneficiary tracing and our experience working with the legal sector, tracing beneficiaries on a global scale.
+Please read our blog post, Solicitors You Need Us! to learn more about our beneficiary tracing and our experience working with the legal sector.
+For instance, our ability to trace beneficiaries on a global scale.

 Due to the nature of the industry, we are aware that no two cases are the same, so we offer our clients 4 flexible fee options.